lauriemerrell/msia423-merrell-copacases/README.md

 `python acquire_copa_data.py`

 **NOTE: This script (when using the default URL) downloads a full file from the Chicago Data Portal.
 It does not do an API call, it downloads a full CSV of 80k+ rows.
 PLEASE DO NOT RUN THIS COMMAND REPEATEDLY WITH THE DEFAULT URL, TO AVOID OVERTAXING THE DATA PORTAL SITE.
-If you want to test the call, please change the URL in /src/config.py to "https://raw.githubusercontent.com/lauriemerrell/dummy_data/master/dummy_data.txt" - this contains a dummy text file which you can download as much as you want.**
+If you want to test the call, please change the RAW_DATA_LOCATION URL in /src/config.py to "https://raw.githubusercontent.com/lauriemerrell/dummy_data/master/dummy_data.txt" - this contains a dummy text file which you can download as much as you want.**

 ### 2. Create an empty copa_case_attributes table in a database